Peerless-AV/PeerlessAcumaticaCustomizations/README.md

 Fixed report so parameters in the report will not affect live settings in the system.

+#### CBIZ.PL.InvAllocationDetail - Adding Sales Order Status to Allocation Details

+on the Allocation Details screen, a column for sales order status should be added, displaying the status of any sales order

 ### End Sep-2024 Release-A

-### Future Known Packages

-#### TBD - MRP ORder Check Box

-Requested from PCIC, we are waiting for a check box to be placed on the order type screen which will tell MRP if any orders for that order type should be ignored from MRP, regardless of the part's setup.
+### Sep-18-2024B Release
+Scheduled for 9/18/2024

-#### TBD - Change for item statuses
+#### CBIZ.PL.ItemStatus - Change for item statuses

 The Item Status No Purchase should include a requirement that NO production orders can be created for a part in this status.
 Additionally, the status No Request should be setup the exact same way.

-#### TBD - Adding Sales Order Status to Allocation Details

-on the Allocation Details screen, a column for sales order status should be added, displaying the status of any sales order
+#### SOAttributesCBIZ[004] - Update for Tier Fucntionality on cusotmer orders

+The tier of the customer was not coping down to the orders properly.

+### Future Known Packages

+#### AISCostOverheadAllocation[002]

+Correcting the spelling of Tariff.

+#### InterastarDD && CloudInfoFEMT

+Pending testing, update for MX to be scheduled.

 #### TBD - Amazon Pallet ASN and Label